Anastasiia04/task-manager/README.md

 ON tasks.name = duplicate.name
 ORDER BY tasks.name;
 ```
-*get the list of tasks having several exact matches of both name and status, from the project ‘Garage’.
+*get list of tasks having several exact matches of both name and status, from the project ‘Garage’.
 Order by matches count
 ```sql
 SELECT tasks.name
 FROM tasks INNER JOIN projects